 When a print job that you’re running gets ruined because of inferior product, you’ve not only wasted your time, you’ve also wasted money.
 Low quality filament yields low quality results.

 In the end, you’ll actually spend more on replacement filament than you would have spent stocking up on quality product.
-Make sure you choose a high quality HIPS filament (or any filament, for that matter) when printing.
+Make sure you choose a high quality HIPS support material (or any filament, for that matter) when printing.

-We carefully manufacture our HIPS to super-tight tolerances of just +/-0.03mm either side of the diameter you purchase.
+Looking for a HIPS filament review?
+Check out our reviews, we carefully manufacture our HIPS filament 1.75mm to super-tight tolerances of just +/-0.03mm either side of the diameter you purchase.
 All of this means that when you use our HIPS you save time and money and get a successful print run, time after time.

-If you have any questions about HIPS, please comment below, or email us for more details.
+If you have any questions about HIPS plastic filament, please comment below, or email us for more details.
 We’ll only be too happy to help.